This post is sponsored by John C. Flood. All views and opinions are my own.

 Spring is one of the most important times of the year for regular home maintenance.
 These five tips give you a great place to start your annual spring maintenance routine and will help keep your home in tiptop shape as you swing into spring.

 - Have Your Air Conditioning Unit Serviced

 As the weather warms and unexpectedly hot days pop up in the spring, it may be tempting to crank up the air conditioning.
-Hang on a second, Elsa — before you set the temperature to frosty, remember that your air conditioner should be checked at least once a year to rule out any problems.
+Before you set the temperature to frosty, remember that your air conditioner should be checked at least once a year to rule out any problems.
 Make plans now to schedule an air conditioning tune-up.
-This quick check-up can help reduce energy costs and add life to your unit while improving performance.
 This is also a good time to replace any HVAC filters if you haven’t already.

 - Clean Your Gutters